kevinpruvost/Ray_Tracing/README.md

 ![Screenshot 3](screenshots/Raytracer_output5.bmp "Screenshot 3")

-## Content

-For my Assignment, I got all these points covered:

-- Mesh Subdivision implemented with the Loop Subdivision Method
-- Mesh Simplification implemented with the Quadric Error Metrics method
-- Bonus:
-    - Display Mode (Vertices, Wireframe, Faces)
-    - Enable/Disable GUI
-    - X,Y,Z axis are displayed (in the bottom-left corner) to know where the models movement will occur
-    - Mesh Simplification/Subdivision is multithreaded, so the process can be seen in realtime
-    - Almost all properties of entities/mesh... are editable

 ## How to use it

 You can launch the `Raytracer.exe` directly, if you already have Visual C++ Redistribuable.